clearspace-team/screen-time-notifier-example/README.md

-# Screen Time Network API Webhooks Sample Project
+# Screen Time Network Webhook Sample Project

 This is a sample project demonstrating how to integrate with The Screen Time Network using Webhooks.
 It includes a basic Node.js server with TypeScript that handles webhook events.